Trichodiadema densum (Haw.) Schwantes

-Trichodiadema densum is not a cactus, but could be mistaken for one.
-Its leaves are succulent and end in a circle of stiff hairs, giving the plant a similar appearance to some species in the cactus genus Mammillaria.
-It is a compact, mat-forming, perennial shrub up to 4 inches (10 cm) tall, with woody stems and thick, fleshy roots.
-The green leaves are up to 0.8 inch (2 cm) long and each tipped with a crown of white hairs.
-The daisy-like flowers are vivid carmine-pink, up to 2 inches (5 cm) in diameter, opening in the morning and closing later in the day.
-They appear from fall through spring.
+Trichodiadema densum is not a cactus but could be mistaken for one.
+Its leaves are fleshy and end in a circle of stiff hairs, giving the plant a similar appearance to some Mammillarias.
+It is up to 4 inches (10 cm) tall, mat-forming succulent with woody stems and thick, fleshy roots.
+Leaves are up to 0.8 inches (2 cm) long.
+Flowers are daisy-like, vivid carmine-pink, up to 2 inches (5 cm) in diameter.
+They appear from fall through spring, opening in the morning and closing later in the day.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants that are not especially large and sometimes very small and affect how they need to be treated in cultivation.

 The basics of care are very simple, with free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' own adaptability and to follow their growth habits in your particular conditions.

 These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.